As you know by now, it starts with felt.

 Merino wool is rapidly renewable, biodegradable, recyclable and can be produced naturally with minimal negative impact.
 But all that is just half the story.
 Sustainability is about more than where things come from.
 It’s also about where it goes, its purpose, and how it stands the test of time.
 Things built to last do not require constant replacements.
 Less is more.

 It’s more than just the rich beauty and saturated color, it’s what goes into it.
 Oeko-Tex®natural dyes are the forefront of natural sustainable color technology.
 All Graf Lantz felt is certified to Oeko-Tex® International standards.
 No toxins, no residue, no odor, no yuck.
 No worries!

 Nothing says low quality felt like pilling.
 Graf Lantz merino felt does not pill.
 That’s because the fibers we use are very long.
 Felted fibers don’t separate easily in the first place, but longer fibers hold everything together over a much broader area preventing migration.
 No migration, no loose fibers, no pilling.

 A common perception for felt is that of a winter-only textile, that’s understandable.
 When most people think of wool they usually stop at big, heavy, warm, itchy sweaters.
 But not so fast, 10 out of 10 merino sheep would strongly disagree.
 The points above show how felt is tough and adaptable with utility in every season.
 Obviously, a felt wedding dress in August might be a bad call.
 But for just about any other purpose felt does its job well no matter the weather.

-Functionality is at the core of what we do, so you can rest assure that all Graf Lantz materials are very, very low maintenance (we didn’t choose them for nothing).
+Functionality is at the core of what we do, so you can rest assure that all Graf Lantz materials are very, very low maintenance (we choose them for a reason).